 For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.
 (Romans 8:13)

 And this is all a part of the Gospel message because when we receive Christ at conversion by trusting in His atoning work as a free gift, God imparts His Holy Spirit to us (Romans 8:9), and we are born again or “born of the Spirit” (John 3:6).
 The life of the Christian means death to self (the flesh) but also new life in the Spirit that enables us to bear the fruit of the Spirit.
 Have you ever wondered how you can bear the fruit of the Spirit if your life is not empowered and directed by the Spirit?
-Each day we need to give Jesus Lordship over our lives—and that means that just as we trusted Jesus to save us on the day we came to Him we need to trust Him to guide our steps as we commit our way to Him.
+Each day we need to let Jesus be Lord of our lives—and that means that just as we trusted Jesus to save us on the day we came to Him we need to trust Him to guide our steps as we commit our way to Him.
 In other words, just as we trusted Christ to save us on the day we received Him, we need to continue to trust Christ to complete His work in us.
 Remember that we were purchased by God through the death of His Son, so our lives are no longer our own, but we belong to Him.

 Cling to the Gospel